ReeceHarding/greg/docs/checklist.md

 ## Video Learning System with AI Timestamp Suggestions

-- [ ] Build video learning system that imports all videos from Greg Isenberg's YouTube channel and provides AI-powered timestamp navigation
+- [ ] Build video learning system that imports all videos from Greg Isenberg's YouTube channel (NO custom video player)
   - [ ] Set up YouTube Data API v3 with API key and configure quota management
   - [ ] Create Cloud Function that fetches all videos from Greg Isenberg's channel ID and stores metadata in Firestore
   - [ ] Implement automatic transcript extraction using YouTube's caption API and store in Firestore
-  - [ ] Use YouTube's iframe API for embedding videos with timestamp control (no custom player needed)
+  - [ ] Use ONLY YouTube's standard iframe embed for videos (absolutely NO custom video player development)
-  - [ ] Create clickable timestamp UI elements formatted as "Watch from 14:23 to 18:45" that control video playback
+  - [ ] Create clickable timestamp links that open YouTube videos in new tabs at specific timestamps

-- [ ] Develop Claude 4 Sonnet chatbot that analyzes video transcripts and suggests relevant timestamps
+- [ ] Develop AI chatbot powered by Claude 4 Sonnet (NOT a template system) that analyzes video transcripts and suggests relevant timestamps
   - [ ] Build chat interface in student dashboard with message history and real-time typing indicators
-  - [ ] Integrate Anthropic Claude API with proper authentication and rate limiting
+  - [ ] Integrate Anthropic Claude 4 Sonnet API specifically - do NOT use any template systems or other LLMs
+  - [ ] Send actual video transcript content to Claude 4 Sonnet for intelligent analysis (not keyword matching)
-  - [ ] Implement transcript chunking strategy to work within Claude's 200k token context limit
+  - [ ] Implement transcript chunking strategy to work within Claude 4 Sonnet's 200k token context limit
   - [ ] Use Pinecone or another vector database service (not custom built) for semantic transcript search
-  - [ ] Parse Claude responses to extract timestamp ranges and format them as clickable video links
+  - [ ] Parse Claude 4 Sonnet's natural language responses to extract timestamp ranges and format them as clickable video links

-- [ ] Create AI-powered learning path system that builds custom video playlists
+- [ ] Create AI-powered learning path system that builds custom video playlists using Claude 4 Sonnet
-  - [ ] Build recommendation algorithm that analyzes student queries and suggests ordered sequences of video clips
+  - [ ] Use Claude 4 Sonnet to analyze student queries and suggest ordered sequences of YouTube video timestamps
-  - [ ] Design playlist UI showing thumbnail previews and total watch time for each learning path
+  - [ ] Design simple playlist UI showing YouTube video thumbnails and total watch time (NO custom player)
   - [ ] Store each student's custom playlists and watch progress in Firestore
-  - [ ] Implement continuous playback between video segments with smooth transitions
+  - [ ] Display playlist as a list of YouTube links with timestamps (NO continuous playback or custom transitions)

 ## Assignment and Progress Tracking System